Send, receive, and batch process messages in Azure Logic Apps

 Click inside the Message Content box.

-When the dynamic content list appears, choose Expression.
+When the dynamic content list appears, select Expression.

 Enter the expression